 - if any blind has a cord or chain that is looped or could form a loop, use a safety device to keep the cord or chain securely tidied away out of their reach

 - do not place a child’s cot, bed, high chair or playpen near to a window blind

 - do not put sofas, chairs, tables, shelves or bookcases near a window blind as children like to climb

-For more information on blind cord safety, you can watch a short video that highlight the dangers or download the Make it Safe leaflet (link opens in new window).
+For more information on blind cord safety, you can watch a short video that highlights the dangers or download the Make it Safe leaflet (link opens in new window).